- The giant huntsman spider only lives in caves in Laos, and it can have a leg span up to a horrifying twelve inches.

 - Brazilian Salmon Pink Birdeater Spider lives Brazil, Argentina, and Paraguay, with a ten-inch leg span.

 If you travel to the sand dunes of the Arava Valley of Israel and Jordan, watch for the Cerbalus aravaensis spider.
-This spider is hard to miss because its 5.5-inch leg span makes it hard to miss an object crawling that is its size.
+It is the biggest spider known to the area.
+The Cerbalus aravaensis isn’t the biggest spider in the world, but it’s close.
+The spider is hard to miss because its 5.5 inch leg span makes it hard to miss an object crawling that is its size.
 Salt mining and agricultural land conversion threaten its habitat.

 This nocturnal arthropod builds homes in the sand, where it hides from its predators.
 These homes have trap-like doors to protect these spiders that are some of the largest spiders in the world.

-The Brazilian wandering spider, also called the armed spiders or banana spiders, has a 5.9-inch leg span.
-The Guinness Book of World Records has classified this arthropod as one of the most venomous in the world.
-There are at least eight subspecies of this spider mainly lives in Brazil but also in Costa Rica to Argentina.
+The Brazilian wandering spider is the ninth biggest spider in the world, also called the armed spiders or banana spiders, has a 5.9 inch leg span.
+The Guinness Book of World Records has classified this arthropod as one of the most venomous in the world, but it isn’t quite the largest spider in the world.

 It is usually brown, and it may have a black spot on its belly.
 These are some of the largest hairy.
-The hairs often make the size of this option look even bigger.
+The hairs on these big spiders often make the size of this option look even bigger.
 These nocturnal arthropods who live under logs dine on insects, small amphibians, reptiles, and mice.

 These spiders living in Iran and Iraq feast on insects, rodents, lizards, and small birds.
 The jaws on these spiders can make up to 33% of their total body length, and they use them to clamp down on their prey.